sherryrich/heard-it/README.md

 * I used project templates to speed up the process.
 * I used the automated kanban process and when It is connected to my repo.
 This allowed me to monitor, track and create user stories.
 * In my developer environment when I used the keyword "resolve #card_number" in my commit message this automatically moved the card would move to completed column.
-* I thought about adding a seperate app for the contact page so as to apply seperation of concerns however I felt that would be WET (Write Everything Twice) and decided upon KIS (Keep It Simple) / DRY code (Dont Repeat Yourself).
+* I thought about adding a separate app for the contact page so as to apply separation of concerns however I felt that would be WET (Write Everything Twice) and decided upon KIS (Keep It Simple) / DRY code (Dont Repeat Yourself).

 ## Design